tofuyong/tofuyong.github.io/_posts/2023-07-20-swift-part-one-swift-basics copy.markdown

 categories: programming
 ---
 <p><i>
-In a four-part series, I attempt to journal some cool things I learnt about Swift, the iOS development language.
+In this four-part series, I attempt to journal some cool things I learnt about Swift, the iOS development language.
 I'm with the iOS development team in my new role and will have to pick up this language.
 My mentor at work told me that, "All languages are the same in semantics, they just differ in syntax."
 Really?
 I am frankly sceptical.
 Well, I am going to find out for myself.
 </i></p>
 <p><i>
 Having been trained in Java as my primary programming language prior, Swift, from what I've gathered so far, seems like a different ball game altogether.
 I am frankly feeling rather intimidated by how expressive it is, bordering on being almost too wild.
 It will understandably be impossible to write about every single feature of Swift, so I will mostly document features that are new to me, that I did not learn in Java.